-October 3 - In a blog titled "Fundamental Right or Public Benefit?," Professor Alan Meese blogged about the case of Sergio Garcia, an undocumented immigrant who passed the California Bar exam and wants to become a lawyer in the state.
+October 3 - In a post titled "Fundamental Right or Public Benefit?," Professor Alan J. Meese blogged about the case of Sergio Garcia, an undocumented immigrant who passed the California Bar exam and wants to become a lawyer in the state.
 The California Supreme Court will rule on the case later this year.
-Read the blog.
+Read the blog post.

-September 27 - Professor Vivian Hamilton wrote about the United Kingdom’s Labour Party submitting a bill to lower the national voting age to 16 in a blog titled "Votes at 16: Democracy Experts Respond to Ed Miliband's Proposal."
-Read the blog.
+September 27 - Professor Vivian Hamilton wrote about the United Kingdom’s Labour Party submitting a bill to lower the national voting age to 16 in a blog post titled "Votes at 16: Democracy Experts Respond to Ed Miliband's Proposal."
+Read the blog post.

-July 31 - Professor Alan Meese wrote a blog titled "Supreme Court Fails to Defend 'Competition on the Merits.'"
+July 31 - Professor Alan J. Meese wrote a blog post titled "Supreme Court Fails to Defend 'Competition on the Merits.'"
 "This most recent term," wrote Meese, "the Supreme Court passed up a significant opportunity both to clarify an important facet of antitrust doctrine and to correct an erroneous decision of the Third Circuit Court of Appeals."
-Read the blog.
+Read the blog post.

 June 7 - Professor Michael Steven Green posted a review on Jotwell of Karl N. Llewellyn's The Theory of Rules, edited and with an introduction by Frederick Schauer (Univ. of Chicago Press, 2011).
-Read the blog.
+Read the blog post.

-May 27 - In a blog titled "Do Tesla Buyers Need a Nanny (State)?," Professor Alan Meese wrote about proposed legislation in North Carolina's House of Representatives that would prohibit both communications between car manufacturers and consumers and sales over the internet.
-Read the blog.
+May 27 - In a blog post titled "Do Tesla Buyers Need a Nanny (State)?," Professor Alan J. Meese wrote about proposed legislation in North Carolina's House of Representatives that would prohibit both communications between car manufacturers and consumers and sales over the Internet.
+Read the blog post.

-May 9 & 10 - Professor D. Daniel Sokol of the University of Florida Levin School of Law blogged about two articles by Professor Alan Meese.
+May 9 & 10 - Professor D. Daniel Sokol of the University of Florida Levin School of Law blogged about two articles by Professor Alan J. Meese.
 In a May 9 post, Professor Sokol lauded as "wonderful" the article titled "Standard Oil as Lochner's Trojan Horse (SSRN)."
-Read the blog.
+Read the blog post.
 In a May 10 post, Professor Sokol blogged about the article titled "Reframing the (False?)
 Choice between Purchaser Welfare and Total Welfare (SSRN)."
-Read the blog.
+Read the blog post.

-March 27 - When Chief Justice Roberts asked if President Obama had the courage of his convictions during oral arguments regarding the Defense of Marriage Act, he echoed Professor Alan Meese, who asked the same question over 2 years ago.
-Read the blog.
+March 27 - When Chief Justice Roberts asked if President Obama had the courage of his convictions during oral arguments regarding the Defense of Marriage Act, he echoed Professor Alan J. Meese, who asked the same question over 2 years ago.
+Read the blog post.

-March 20 - According to Professor Alan Meese, the U.S. Court of Appeals for the Fifth Circuit "struck a blow for economic liberty, efficiency, and consumer welfare," in its decision in St. Joseph Abbey v.
+March 20 - According to Professor Alan J. Meese, the U.S. Court of Appeals for the Fifth Circuit "struck a blow for economic liberty, efficiency, and consumer welfare," in its decision in St. Joseph Abbey v.
 Louisiana State Board of Embalmers and Funeral Directors.
-Read the blog.
-Meese's blog was referenced on March 25 in the blog Truth on the Market in a post titled "Meese, Mellor & Rowes on Economic Liberty and the Fourteenth Amendment."
+Read the blog post.
+Meese's blog post was referenced on March 25 in the blog Truth on the Market in a post titled "Meese, Mellor & Rowes on Economic Liberty and the Fourteenth Amendment."

 February 19 - Professor Timothy Zick, author of a new book titled The Cosmopolitan First Amendment, Cambridge Univ.
-Press, forthcoming, 2013, SSRN) wrote about the book's inquiry into the non-domestic aspects of expressive and religious liberties on I-CONnect.
+Press, 2013) wrote about the book's inquiry into the non-domestic aspects of expressive and religious liberties on I-CONnect.